 Who are pregnant (3)

-As with other forms of exercise, make sure to consult with your primary care doctor before starting a new exercise program.
+As with other forms of exercise, consult your primary care doctor before starting a new exercise program.

 Results in Older Adults

-Many of the benefits of blood flow restriction training, including increased muscle strength and size, can be seen by older adults which can have a large effect on their everyday life.
+Many benefits of blood flow restriction training, including increased muscle strength and size, can be seen by older adults, which can greatly affect their everyday lives.
 (4)

-For an older adult, everyday activities like getting up from bed or crossing the street can be seriously impacted by lack of muscle strength.
-In addition to traditional strength training, blood flow restriction training can be used to improve performance in daily life – but strength isn’t just important during everyday activities.
+For an older adult, everyday activities like getting up from bed or crossing the street can be seriously impacted by a lack of muscle strength.
+In addition to traditional strength training, blood flow restriction training can improve performance in daily life – but strength isn’t just important during everyday activities.